-The Experiments section is a section in the Explorer panel.
-This section lists any .assembly files already loaded into the current GenVision Pro session and allows you to add additional files or delete existing ones.
+The Experiments section shows a list of the assemblies or other data sources loaded into the current GenVision Pro session and allows you to add additional files or delete existing ones.
 Some of the data added here as part of an .assembly file is parsed as tracks that you can display in the Analysis view and/or Overview.